DHCR Issues Updated Renewal Lease Form

 Regardless of the method of service used, owners must be able to print copies of electronic communications and all documents for submission to the DHCR and/or the courts upon request in a case proceeding.
 Remember that all of the regular window periods for lease renewal offers and tenant responses still apply.
 In New York City, an owner must give written notice of renewal by mail or personal delivery not more than 150 days and not less than 90 days before the existing lease expires on form RTP-8.
 After the renewal offer is made, the tenant has 60 days to choose a lease term, sign the lease, and return it to the owner.

-HSTPA Changes to Non-Rent-Regulated Lease Renewals
+HSTPA Requirements for Non-Rent-Regulated Lease Renewals